KatHicks/oystercard/Readme.md

 ### Using my application

 * Download the source code using `$ git clone`
-* Within the command line, type the following commands to interact with the programme:
+* Within the command line, type `$ irb` to open the Ruby REPL
+* Then, use the following commands to interact with the programme:

 ```
 2.3.0 :001 > require './lib/station.rb'